UniversityOfPlymouthComputing/MobileDev-XamarinForms/docs/Chapters/Chapter_2_MVVM/mvvm-2.md

    ...
 ```

-You always start with the target, or put another way, you always _set the binding on the target_ (to rememer this, I like to visualise a cross-hair on each of the UI components I want to bind to).
+You always start with the target, or put another way, you always _set the binding on the target_ (to remember this, I like to visualize a cross-hair on each of the UI components I want to bind to).

 ![BindingTheMessageLabel](img/binding-label-to-switch.png)
 _Binding `ToggleSwitch.IsToggled` to `MessageLabel.IsVisible`.
 Green is related to the source and blue is related to the target_